albert-r-waldron/cse6040-devkit/docs/exam/midterm-1.md

 - raising/handling errors
 - functions
   - functions passed as arguments, defined in the startercode, or explained in the prompt
-  - defining functions reduce repetitive code
+  - defining functions to reduce repetitive code
   - lambda functions to pass as arguments

 ### String Parsing and Manipulation